arsalanshaikhh/Red-Store/README.md

 ## Features:

-E-commerce website where you can order the luxury clothing for children, men and women's, bags, shoes, and accessories. i have made the front end of the website only.
+E-commerce website where you can order the luxury clothing for children, men and women's, bags, shoes, and accessories. i have made the front end of the website only.This website is responsive.

 <h1>Snapshots of our project</h1>